emilcozma/emilcozma/README.md

 ### ⚡ Quick facts

-- 🔭 I’m currently working on my personal portfolio website and some Arduino / Raspberry Pi projects
+- 🔭 I’m currently working on my personal portfolio website and some Arduino / Raspberry Pi projects.
-- 🌱 I’m currently learning Rust and TypeScript
+- 🌱 I’m currently learning Rust and TypeScript.
-- 👯 I would love to collaborate and contribute to open source projects
+- 👯 I would love to improve my cybersecurity skills and collaborate / contribute to open source projects.
+- 🚶 I am interested in entrepreneurship and want to create a startup, so I am actively looking for some serious partners.
-- 📫 How to reach me: emil.cozma@gmail.com
+- 📫 You can reach me at emil.cozma@gmail.com.

 $~$